Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Experimental Setup

-\textbf{Agentless} is a three-stage framework consisting of localization, repair, and validation.
-In the localization stage, it adopts a hierarchical approach to sequentially identify the relevant files, classes or methods, and lines of code that require modification.
-In the repair stage, it generates patches based on the localized content.
-In the validation stage, it filters plausible patches using reproduction and regression tests.
-However, since the validation stage is originally designed for issue-solving tasks, generating reproduction tests is not suitable for feature addition tasks.
-So, we only use regression tests in the validation stage.
+\item\textbf{Agentless} adopts a hierarchical approach to sequentially identify the relevant files, classes or methods, and lines of code that require modification, and then generates patches based on the localized content with the selected model.
+Following Guo et al.~\cite{guo2025omnigirl} and Zan et al.~\cite{zan2025multiswebench}, we use Agentless-1.0 for evaluation.

-\textbf{OpenHands} is a widely adopted platform for building software development agents.
-We adapt the document changes in NoCode-bench as inputs to the OpenHands CodeAct Agent and utilize the standard evaluation docker images provided by NoCode-bench as a sandbox environment to ensure the correct execution of tasks.
+\item\textbf{OpenHands} is a widely adopted platform for building software development agents.
+We adapt the documentation changes in \nc as inputs to the OpenHands CodeAct Agent and utilize the standard evaluation Docker images provided by \nc as a sandbox environment to ensure the correct execution of tasks. \end{itemize}